openharmony/app_samples/UI/Slider/README.md

 ### Usage

- This sample app provides a slider with five levels, corresponding to five font sizes.
+ This sample app provides a slider with six levels, corresponding to six font sizes.
 You can drag the slider to adjust the font size.

 ### Constraints